ad380/Mini-Amazon/README.md

 Kyle Tran - Social Guru: responsible for Feedback / Messaging

-## How to Access our work

-See our GitLab repository here [make hyperlink].

-Our code files are as follows:

 ## What Everyone Has Done Since Milestone 1:

 Tess Noonan: